makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

     discovery of new drug candidates, the prediction of compound properties,
   * optimization drug design.
 New NLP methods can also contribute to the
   * identification of novel drug-target associations and can enable more
-  * effective drug repurposing efforts.
+  * effective drug repurposing efforts

 # 15 NLP and Ethics